tortij/Python-RandomForest-Model/README.md

 # SR-Predictor-Python
 A project where a model was built to predict which customers would submit a service request during the organizations peak season.

-NOTE: To view the Jupyter notebook webpage, select the green 'Code' dropdown button and click
+Steps to view the Jupyter notebook webpage:
+1 - Select the green 'Code' dropdown button
+2 - Click 'Download ZIP'
+3 - Select the .html file on your computer and the notebook will properly display in your browser

 Data was imported to a Jupyter notebook and an initial model was stood up.
 From there, hyperparameters were tuned and feature trimming was conducted.
 The intention of this script is to qualify my experience with python and statistical methodologies.